 d) Analysis of resilience-building activities

 e) Assess perceptions and attitudes regarding agricultural insurance at the level of key supply-side and demand-side stakeholders

 There are a number of key issues, both on the supply and demand side, that hinder the growth of crop and livestock insurance in India.
-While some evidence to the efficacy of such insurance products is available, major barriers such as the high costs, and challenges in implementation continue to persist.
-Additionally crop and livestock insurance have been presented and sold independent of other products and services – a strategy that needs to be given considerable thought, going forward.
+While some evidence of the efficacy of such insurance products is available, major barriers such as the high costs, and challenges in implementation continue to persist.
+Additionally, crop and livestock insurance have been presented and sold independently of other products and services – a strategy that needs to be given considerable thought, going forward.